-- Part 1 about the operation of the Mental Health (Care and Treatment) (Scotland) Act 2003, which included the removal of provisions for the appointment of named persons by default (unless aged under 16); builds on the right to independent advocacy; and extends certain provisions relating to cross-border placements
+- Part 1 is about the operation of the Mental Health (Care and Treatment) (Scotland) Act 2003, which included the removal of provisions for the appointment of named persons by default (unless aged under 16); builds on the right to independent advocacy; and extends certain provisions relating to cross-border placements.

 - Part 3 creates a new notification scheme for victims of some “mentally disordered offenders”

 Civil orders are designed to minimise the risk of sexual harm to the public and can be imposed on a person who has never been found guilty of an offence and for behaviour that is not criminal.
 However, breach of the order becomes a criminal offence.

 The four main types of civil orders are:

 - SOPOs require an individual aged over 12 to do or stop doing something specified in the order.
 Compliance with Sexual Offender Notification Requirements (SONR) is also required while the order is in effect, meaning the individual will also be subject to MAPPA.

 - Application can be made by a Chief Constable to a Sheriff Court under Sexual Offences Act 2003 (section 104); by the court if the individual has been dealt with in respect of an offence listed in paragraphs 36 to 60 of Schedule 3 to the 2003 Act via the amendments by the Protection of Children and Prevention of Sexual Offences (Scotland) Act 2005; or by the Crown Office and Procurator Fiscal Service at the point of conviction via the Criminal Justice and Licensing (Scotland) Act 2010 (section 100).